-The Senate "pay-as-you-go," or PAYGO, rule generally requires direct spending and revenue legislation to be budget neutral over a 10-year period.
+The Senate's "pay-as-you-go," or PAYGO, rule generally prohibits the consideration of direct spending and revenue legislation that is projected to increase (or cause) an on-budget deficit over a 10-year period.
 Any increase in direct spending or reduction in revenues resulting from such legislation must be offset by an equivalent amount of direct spending cuts, tax increases, or a combination of the two.
 Without an offset, such legislation would require the approval of at least 60 Senators to waive the rule and be considered on the Senate floor.